-Do you want to join me on a de-stash adventure?
-This year we’re going to make an awesome square blanket again, as large or as small as you want, using yarn on hand as we go!
-We’re going to make an easy and beautiful granny square.
-You can just keep adding rounds until it is as big as you like…fun!
+Are you ready to join us on a de-stash adventure?
+This year we’re going to make an awesome granny square blanket again, as large or as small as you want, using yarn on hand as we go!
+You can just keep adding rounds until it’s big as you like…fun!

-Here are some tips to get started! (written instructions for the square are further down):
+Here are some tips to get started! (written instructions for the square are further down and the full video tutorial is below too!):

-- Grab a bin or basket and use it to collect your yarn odds and ends from your collection.
+- Grab a bin or basket and use it to collect your yarn odds and ends from your collection to get started.
+You can always add to it throughout the year as well.

-- I’ll be using an N crochet hook, but you can use any size hook that suits your yarn best.
+- I’ll be using a P crochet hook and holding multiple strands of yarn in most cases, but you can use any size hook that suits your yarn best.

 - Any weight you have on hand is fine!
-To get the chunky strand we’re after, you may have to hold two or three strands together.
+To get the chunky strand we’re after, you may have to hold two, three, four (or more) strands together.

 - Last thing, if you plan on machine washing your blanket when it is finished, make sure all of your yarn is machine washable too!